AEM-X/aem-sdk-setup/README.md

 1. Fork the repository and create your branch.
 2. Install dependencies with `npm install`.
 3. Run `npm test` and `npm run lint` before submitting a pull request.

+## Publishing

+The CLI reads its version from `package.json`.
+To release a new version:

+1. Bump the version with `npm version <patch|minor|major>`.
+2. Ensure the `author` field in `package.json` is populated.
+3. Publish the package to npm using `npm publish --access public`.

+After publishing, the new version will be shown when running `aem-sdk-setup --version`.

+## Tech Stack

+- Node.js and [oclif](https://oclif.io/) for the CLI framework
+- `fs-extra` and `glob` for filesystem operations
+- Jest for unit testing
+- GitHub Actions for continuous integration

+## Code Coverage

+The `node.yml` workflow runs `npm test -- --coverage` on every commit.
+The generated `coverage/` directory is uploaded as a workflow artifact so the results can be downloaded from the GitHub Actions page.

 ## Supported Environments